devmatsu/devmatsu/README.md

 - **Backend**: Proficient in Node.js (JavaScript & TypeScript), crafting efficient, robust, and maintainable server-side solutions.
 - **Serverless**: Specializing in applications built with AWS Lambda, leveraging cloud-native architectures for efficiency and resilience.
 - **Messaging Systems**: Designing and integrating messaging platforms with AWS SQS and SNS for event-driven communication.
-- **Databases**: Proficient in MongoDB, DynamoDB, MySQL, SQL Server, and Redis.
+- **Databases**: Proficient in MongoDB, DynamoDB, Redis, MySQL, SQL Server, and PostgreSQL.
 -  **API Design**: Skilled in building RESTful and GraphQL APIs to power modern applications.
 - **Infrastructure**: Experienced in hosting and scaling backend systems on AWS EC2, managing infrastructure with AWS CloudFormation, and containerizing applications using Docker.
 -  **DevOps**: Expertise in CI/CD pipelines using Jenkins and AWS CodePipeline.
 Proficient in AWS CloudWatch and CodeBuild for monitoring and automation.